ibm-cloud-docs/overview/troubleshoot-docs.md

 {{site.data.keyword.attribute-definition-list}}

-# Why isn't an {{site.data.keyword.cloud_notm}} docs page available?
+# Troubleshooting IBM Cloud docs page not displaying
 {: #troubleshoot-docs}
 {: troubleshoot}

-If you go to an {{site.data.keyword.cloud}} docs page and the content doesn't display, try searching for the content instead to get you to the correct place.
-{: shortdesc}
+Resolve issues with IBM Cloud docs pages not displaying by searching for the content or submitting feedback to the docs team {: shortdesc}

 You click a docs link, select a docs search result, or follow an existing bookmark to the {{site.data.keyword.cloud_notm}} docs, and the following error is displayed.